aykutyardim/salesstats-aykuty/README.md

 - Updated every second with expire statistic task scheduler

-- Preferred to be able to get statistics with O(1) complexity
+- Preferred to be able to get statistics with O(1) time complexity

 > **`ExpireStatisticsTask`**

 - Used to update `subStatisticDtos` queue and `finalSubStatisticDto` every second with an expire statistics thread.

+- Preferred to be able to get statistics with O(1) time complexity